Python While True creates an infinite loop and in other languages that use while

 Note: If condition is true, It gonna create an infinite loop.

-Q: In Python, is “while True:” bad coding style?
+Q: In Python, is “while True:” a bad coding style?

 Q: What does “while True” mean in Python?